CONSERVATION

 Conservation of Biodiversity

 Hong Kong has remarkably rich biodiversity and a natural terrain with diverse habitats close to the highly urbanised city.
 Conservation of biodiversity is important to the sustainable development of the city.
 In December 2016, the Government launched the first city-level Biodiversity Strategy and Action Plan (BSAP) 2016-2021 for Hong Kong.
 The 67 specific actions under BSAP are grouped under 4 major areas: (1) enhancing the existing conservation measures; (2) mainstreaming biodiversity in relevant policies, programmes, works and projects by public and private sectors; (3) improving the knowledge on biodiversity; and (4) enhancing public awareness of and participation in biodiversity.
 Since the launch of BSAP, these actions have been implemented progressively in accordance with the planned timetable.
 As it is the first BSAP for Hong Kong, the main focus is on mainstreaming biodiversity and cultivating greater public support and understanding.
+We are in the process of updating BSAP.
 Please visit here for more details.